MicrosoftDocs/cloud-adoption-framework/docs/innovate/kubernetes/cluster-design-operations.md

 - **Automate cluster provisioning.** With infrastructure as code, you can automate infrastructure provisioning to provide more resiliency during disasters and gain agility to quickly redeploy the infrastructure as needed.
 For more information, see [Create a Kubernetes cluster with Azure Kubernetes Service using Terraform](/azure/developer/terraform/create-k8s-cluster-with-tf-and-aks).

 - **Plan for availability using pod disruption budgets.** To maintain the availability of applications, define pod disruption budgets (PDB) to ensure that a minimum number of pods are available in the cluster during hardware failures or cluster upgrades.
-To learn more, see [Plan&nbsp;for&nbsp;availability&nbsp;using&nbsp;pod disruption&nbsp;budgets](/azure/aks/operator-best-practices-scheduler#plan-for-availability-using-pod-disruption-budgets).
+To learn more, see [Plan for availability using pod disruption budgets](/azure/aks/operator-best-practices-scheduler#plan-for-availability-using-pod-disruption-budgets).

 - **Enforce resource quotas on namespaces.** Plan and apply resource quotas at the namespace level.
 Quotas can be set on compute resources, storage resources, and object count.
 For more information, see [Enforce resource quotas](/azure/aks/operator-best-practices-scheduler#enforce-resource-quotas).